Celebrate National Library Week!

 Now, the National Book Committee were not the first ones to either suggest, or hold, a library appreciation week, though!
 In fact, the first time it was officially suggested was in 1922 at the Detroit Conference of the American Library Association by the Publicity Committee of the American Library Association.
 The recommendation of the Publicity Committee was prompted by other organizations/locations’ success.
 Indiana, Missouri, Ohio, Louisiana, California, and even Hawaii were all states that celebrated a Library Appreciation Week prior to the current national version.

 Each year the week follows a certain theme.
 For example: the theme of the first sponsored week in 1958 was “Wake Up and Read!”
-In 2008, the week’s 50th anniversary the theme was “Join the circle of knowledge at your library,” and this year, 2022, the theme is “Connect with your library!
+In 2008, the week’s 50th anniversary the theme was “Join the circle of knowledge at your library,” and this year, 2024, the theme is “Ready, Set, Library!

 You can view a list of all the past themes here: https://www.ala.org/aboutala/1958/national-library-week-history#themes